teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 ### GLR(1) state machine

 A GLR(1) state machine has at least one terminal and state where there is more than one possible action.
-It is represented as a regular LR(1) state machine with the only difference being that for each state, duplicate values of the `actionTerminal` field are allowed.
+It is represented as a regular LR(1) state machine with the following changes:

+* A field of type `uint32_t` called `eofActionCount` is added after the `gotoCount` field.
+* A field of type `eof_action_index_t[stateCount]` called `firstEofAction` is added before the `eofAction` field.
+It contains the zero-based index to the first EOF action of each state.
+    * The type `eof_action_index_t` is the smallest of one, two or four bytes that can hold the value of the `eofActionCount` field plus one.
+* The `eofAction` field's type is changed to `eof_action_t[eofActionCount]`.
+* For each state, duplicate values of the `actionTerminal` field are allowed.

 ## Extensibility